curtjenk/ticket-fix/README.md

-# Ticket Fix
+# Ticket Fix Me

 Ticket Fix Me is a maintenance request and tracking system focused on tenants (renters) and brings together the tenant, property owner and independent contractor/handyman.
 The platform will make reporting issues easier for the tenant.
 For the property owner, it can help to increase tenant loyalty, help develop a network of handyman to quickly resolve problems (this is particularly attractive to the small business property owner that does not have a maintenance staff).
 Lastly for the contractor, their network is expanded with the potential of increased revenue.

 ### Authors
-- Curtis
+- Curtis Jenkins
-- Josh
+- Joshua Ciaralli

 ### Tech